Firedrake/discourse-dice-roller/README.md

 Also `[battle X]`, Memoir '44 battle dice.
 X is the number of dice to roll.

+More generally for dice pools: `[pool XdY]` (roll X dice each numbered from 1 to Y, collate the results)

+and for custom dice `[pool X;A,B,C]` (roll X dice each with custom faces A, B, C, collate the results); if a face should occur more often, duplicate it in the list.

 ## Installation

  * Add the plugin's repo url to your container's app.yml file